Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/README.md

 {% endtab %}

 {% tab title="iOS" %}
-No setup required.
-Icons are automatically handled by the SDK for iOS.
+No setup is required, since icons are automatically handled by the SDK for iOS.
 {% endtab %}
 {% endtabs %}

 ### Tracking in-app messages

-The SDK automatically tracks the following metrics for your in-app messages:
+The SDK automatically tracks metrics for your in-app messages.

-For full screen and alert style in-app messages:
+For full screen and alert style in-app messages, the following metrics are tracked:

 * **Impressions**: when user triggers an in-app message.
 * **Click throughs**: when user clicks the **Click through** button.
 * **Cancels**: when user clicks the **Cancel** button.

-For custom, full screen in-app messages, the HTML content in the message needs to include the correct code to notify the SDK tracking about the following buttons:
+For custom full screen in-app messages, the HTML content in the message needs to include the correct code to notify the SDK tracking about the following buttons:

 * **Click-through** (redirect) example tracking: `adbinapp://confirm/?url=http://www.yoursite.com`
 * **Cancel** (close) example tracking: `adbinapp://cancel`

-For local (remote) notifications:
+For local (remote) notifications, the following metrics are tracked:

 * **Impressions**: when user triggers the notification.
 * **Opens**: when user opens app from the notification.

-Here is an example about how to include open tracking:
+The following example shows you how to include open tracking:

 {% tabs %}
 {% tab title="iOS" %}